Adam Weavers is a football fan who enjoys writing about the New England Patriots.

 However, they suffered another loss.
 The Green Bay Packers won their third title in a 35-21 game.
 It seemed like the name of chokers would never leave the Patriots.

 After two struggling seasons, Robert Kraft made the best decision of his life.
 He welcomed a man who would go on to be one of the greatest coaches of all time, Bill Belichick.

 Beating the NFL

 This type of system is proven to work as seen with the Denver Broncos in the last couple of years.
-They won the Super Bowl in the 2015 season yet couldn't make the playoffs this season.
+They won the Super Bowl in the 2015 season yet couldn't make the playoffs in 2016.
 They finished third in their division behind the Kansas City Chiefs and the Oakland Raiders.

 Belichick's vast experience across all aspects of the game allow him to be able to change a team's strategy depending on who they're playing.
 He can even do this mid-game as seen with the win over the Falcons.
 His attention to detail has helped make his players the most versatile they can be.
 They can go from a power running game to a passing game within a matter of a few plays.
 This makes them the most difficult team to go up against.
 They don't have one game plan, they have many.

 Belichick knows what you're going to do before you do it.
 He's the most forward-thinking, adaptable, and vicious coach this league has ever had.
 His studying of the game has made him better than anyone at knowing the business and maintaining a successful NFL roster.
 He is the greatest coach this sport, and maybe others, will ever know.